 The Breadfruit is almost an alien vegetable to those who live in the northern hemisphere of our country.
 It looks like a close cousin of the Jackfruit & belongs to the Mulberry family.
 It is found in tropical climate and a very famous and much loved vegetable at that in Mangalore.
 I am not sure if it is commercially grown today but as far as I know most of the Breadfruits found in Mangalore are usually sourced from people who still have the tree growing in their backyards and owing to this even the smallest of Breadfruits sell like hot cakes at exorbitant prices.
 Most times this fruit is destroyed by birds even before it can be plucked and does not have a long shelf life which makes it all the more dear.

-The Breadfruit unlike the Jackfruit is cooked when it is still raw (it doesn't ripen) and is counted amongst vegetables than fruits.
-The term 'bread' is probably given to it as it has this mealy potato like taste to it and is dense in texture that can be sliced like a bread and if baked can taste like freshly baked bread.
+The breadfruit, cousin of the more popular jackfruit is cooked when it is still green on the outside and slightly yielding to the touch.
+An over ripe breadfruit turns mushy and the one that has been plucked too early isn’t suitable either.
+The breadfruit is counted amongst vegetables rather than fruits.
+The term ‘bread’ is probably given to it as it has this mealy potato like taste to it and is dense in texture that can be sliced like a bread and if baked can taste like freshly baked bread.

 Breadfruit or Deeviso Guzo/ Jeev Kadgi as it’s called in Konkani (Jeegujje in Kannada, Nirphanas in Marathi and Bakri Chajhar in Hindi) is not only relished in South India but is also much loved across South East Asia & the Pacific Ocean islands and its botanical name is Artocarpus Altilis (phew! – we are better off calling it the Breadfruit, aren’t we?).